 Hotel V Nesplein – Food and Drink

-- Restaurants: The bright, buzzy Lobby Restaurant (7am-10pm) with an outdoor summer terrace is locally famous for its flammkuchen (pizza-style dish from Alsace).
+- Restaurants: The bright and buzzy Lobby Restaurant (7am-10pm) with an outdoor summer terrace is locally famous for its flammkuchen (pizza-style dish from Alsace).
 Other mains are globally-inspired brasserie dishes, with more substantial mains (ribeye, red gurnard with polenta) served in the evenings.
-Reservation recommended even at lunchtime. • $$.
+Reservation recommended even at lunchtime. $$.